Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The most common symptom these bacteria will show as cloudy eyes and although majority of most aquarium bacterial infestations are gram negative, most eye infections are generally gram positive and caused by Streptococcus or related bacterium

 Occasionally Aeromonas in freshwater or Vibrio in saltwater will show up as eye infections, especially in “Pop Eye”.
-In this case, following treatment for the gram negative anaerobic bacteria that Aeromonas and Vibrio are is recommended.
+In this case, following treatment for Aeromonas and Vibrio are is recommended as these are gram negative anaerobic & aerobic bacteria.

 Please see this article for more: